dgalassi99/commodity_lab/docs/refinery/refining.md

 The refinery is a very complex system of separation, reacting and mixing units.
 The main goal of a refinery system is, of course, the profit maximization.
 Technicalities, tho, play a crucial role.
 Understanding how the different "organs" of the refinery communicate and exchange fluids/streams is a prerequisiste to understand oil supply.

+Ah, almost forgot, you can visit this board where a general schema of all the units I describe here is shown --> https://miro.com/app/board/uXjVJLgIsSU=/

 ## Before getting to the refinery

 ### How oil formes